damianj/ACE-RESTful/README.md

 # Adept ACE Web API

 This is a C# RESTful API for the Adept ACE environment.
 This API was developed specifically to control a ViperS650 robot, but could be easily extended to control other robots.
 The goal of this project was to create a web API that would provide easy access to command and move the robot arm via standard HTTP requests.
-The initial purpose was to enable programming via a LabView program, but extends to anything that can issue standards HTTP GET and POST requests (e.g., JavaScript, Python, etc.).
+The initial purpose was to enable programming via a LabView program, but extends to anything that can issue standard HTTP GET and POST requests (e.g., JavaScript, Python, etc.).

   - Install [Adept ACE 3.8.100](https://robotics.omron.com/browse-documents/?dir_id=8)
   - Start Adept Ace in as a server ([video guide](https://youtu.be/j9YGoNODSwQ?t=124))